CUDA

 Method [2]

 Some users may want to target certain GPUs.
-For example, suppose a user wants to take advantage of the older GPUs, because there are so many of them (like the m2070q and the m2090, for example).
-First, look at the table in (3) below to see the cc and drivers for these nodes - they are cc = 2.0, and the driver is 390.67.
-Then look here,
+For example, suppose a user wants to take advantage of the older GPUs.
+First, look at the table in (3) below to see the cc and drivers for these nodes - they are cc = 6.0, and the driver is 525.60.13.
+Then look here, CUDA toolkit - driver compatibility table, to see what cuda toolkit should be used.
+This shows that CUDA 12.x will work.
+So when preparing the environment variable for compiling, use:

 After compilation, run the code to target the intended resources with a batch script that might look like: